White Yardie: Career

-He began his comedy career through social media outlets predominately Instagram.
+He began his comedy career through social media outlets, predominantly Instagram.
 He transitioned from social media expression via video to sharing satirical stories in front of a live audience.
 He was nominated for Best Comedian 2016 by the UK Entertainment Awards.

 As of 2020 he has been a regular contributor to AFTV fan YouTube channel and website directed at supporters of Arsenal F.C., founded by former BBC reggae radio host Robbie Lyle.

 He has performed at comedy events such as Come Kin Yuh Teeth, Ring in Jamaica 60 in Birmingham, TDS Presents Comedy Fest in Reading, White Yardie + Joe Clair Father's Day Special, Laugh Out Loud: Father's Day Comedy Show in Saint Croix, Wahala: White Yardie vs. Axel Blake in London, Deighton Carnival 2022, Jamaica Vs The World Comedy Warehouse and more.

 Controversy

 In November 2021 White Yardie had to defend himself after his Jamaican heritage was called into question on Channel 4 debate programme Unapologetic, hosted by Zeze Millz and Yinka Bokinni.
 When Millz asked if he "classes himself as Jamaican", White Yardie stated: "I do class myself as part of the Jamaican culture but it's one of them ones where I have never given myself any titles of anything.
 People have given it to me.
 I would class [myself] as Jamaican because of my experience and also I spent the majority of my life in Jamaica, and also my whole life is lived as a Jamaican lifestyle."
-In the same TV debate, Journalist Nicolas-Tyrell Scott asked Gregory when he "decided" to be Jamaican.
+In the same TV debate, journalist Nicolas-Tyrell Scott asked Gregory when he "decided" to be Jamaican.
 TV watchdog Ofcom confirmed it received over 51 complaints over the line of questioning, while many viewers defended White Yardie on social media.